Endava/cats/README.md

 You can use the following Maven command to build the project:

-`./mvnw clean package`
+`./mvnw package -Dquarkus.package.type=uber-jar`

+`cp target/`

-This will output a `cats.jar` in the current folder.
-Do a `chmod +x cats.jar` to make it executable.
+You will end up with a `cats.jar` in the current folder.
+You can run it wih `java -jar cats.jar ...`.

+You can also build native images using a GraalVM Java version.

+`./mvnw package -Pnative`

 **Note:** You will need to configure Maven with a [Github PAT](https://docs.github.com/en/free-pro-team@latest/packages/guides/configuring-apache-maven-for-use-with-github-packages) with `read-packages` scope to get some dependencies for the build.